-Progressive multifocal leukoencephalopathy (PML) is a demyelinating disease that was first reported in 1958 as a previously unknown complication of chronic lymphocytic leukaemia and Hodgkin’s disease (1).
-In 1970, the virus causing the disease was isolated from the brain of a patient and was named after his initials (John Cunningham virus, JCV) (1).
+Progressive multifocal leukoencephalopathy (PML) is a demyelinating disease that was first reported in 1958 as a previously unknown complication of chronic lymphocytic leukaemia and Hodgkin’s disease (

 In the mid-1980s, when the HIV/AIDS pandemic escalated, the incidence of progressive multifocal leukoencephalopathy increased rapidly.
 The introduction of effective antiviral treatment for cases of HIV infection (highly active anti-retroviral therapy, HAART) in 1996 led to a large fall in the number of cases of progressive multifocal leukoencephalopathy and markedly improved survival in this patient population.
-In 1996, the incidence rate in patients with HIV was estimated to be about 10/1 000 person-years, compared to 1/1 000 person-years now (2).
-However, patients with HIV-associated disease still account for roughly 80 % of all reported cases of progressive multifocal leukoencephalopathy, and just over half die within two years of diagnosis (2).
+In 1996, the incidence rate in patients with HIV was estimated to be about 10/1 000 person-years, compared to 1/1 000 person-years now (

 The next largest risk group, accounting for approximately 10 % of cases, are patients with haematological malignancies.
 The example below illustrates one such case of progressive multifocal leukoencephalopathy in a patient with chronic lymphocytic leukaemia.